 If you're working in radiography as an assistant practitioner, you may be able to take a foundation degree in health and social care or a DipHE in radiography or clinical imaging.

 - excellent interpersonal and communication skills;

 - self-motivation and the ability to work under pressure;

 - the ability to work as part of a team;

 - confidence in using leading-edge technologies;

 - IT skills;

+You may also work in private hospitals and clinics or research establishments, or within education, conducting research and training radiographers.
 Further opportunities also exist in veterinary practice, customs and excise, prisons and the armed forces.